arassaygin/arassaygin/README.md

-- 🖕 I’m @arassaygin, a Sapien from Milky Galaxy             🖕
+- 🖕 I’m Aras Saygin, a Sapien from Milky Way                🖕
-- 👀 I’m interested in scientific bullshits                  👀
+- 👀 I’m interested in science and nature                    👀
 - 👾 I’m currently learning how to live                      👾
-- 💩 I’m looking to collaborate on nothing                   💩
-- 📫 How to reach me: go@fuck.yourself                       📫
+- 📫 How to reach me: aras.saygin@metu.edu.tr                📫

 <!---
 arassaygin/arassaygin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.